Skip to main content

 1. Fork or adapt an existing tree-sitter grammar for the language.

-3. Host the grammar as its own repo under the QuiltLang GitHub org, following the same structure as the existing forks (Cargo bindings in bindings/rust/).
+3. Host the grammar as its own repo under the QuiltLang GitHub org, following the same structure as the existing forks.

-4. Add it to [workspace.dependencies] in the root Cargo.toml as a git dependency, like the existing tree-sitter-* forks.
+4. Add it to [workspace.dependencies] in the root Cargo.toml, pinned to an explicit rev, like the existing tree-sitter-* forks.

 If the language doesn't need tree-sitter, implement Language directly (see the bootstrap/lang.rs approach).